The Right Divorce Team Makes All the Difference

 What Is Collaborative Divorce?

 Collaborative divorce is a cooperative, interest-based approach to resolving family cases.
 You and your spouse are supported by a team of divorce professionals.
-The team typically includes a financial expert, a divorce coach, and attorneys.
+The team typically includes a financial expert, a divorce coach, and specially-trained collaborative divorce attorneys.
 Information is exchanged and decisions are made in meetings you attend with members of the team.

 The financial expert will help you gather, organize, and summarize relevant information related to your income, assets, and liabilities.
 He or she can help you develop monthly budgets for living in separate homes and sharing parenting expenses.
 He or she can assist with valuing retirement assets, such as 401(k) plans and pensions.
 The expert also can explain the tax consequences of the proposed division of assets and help you formulate proposals regarding spousal and child support.

 The divorce coach’s role is to facilitate respectful communication between you and your spouse.
 Separation can be very stressful emotionally.
 Uncontrolled emotions and recriminations can be an impediment to a good settlement.
 The coach will make sure that each of you hears the other and that you move past hurt and blame.

 Your collaborative divorce attorney will help you negotiate the legal aspects of a settlement.
 He or she may not represent you in a lawsuit involving support, custody, or the division of property.

 Once agreements are reached, the attorneys work together in drafting a final, binding contract called a separation agreement and property settlement.
 The attorneys are also available to assist you in obtaining a judgment of absolute divorce — in most cases without ever having to go to court.